 Investment in real estate is usually a good option for when looking for a return on investment.
 It can generate ongoing passive income from the get-go and can be a good investment over time if the value rises.
 You can even use it to start building wealth as part of your overall strategy.

 You must however ensure that you are ready to begin investing in immovable property.
 For one thing, you must put a considerable amount of money down early to start investing in real estate.
-Buying a new house, a villa, a complex, or land could be expensive in Goa.
+Buying a new house, a complex, or land could be expensive in Goa.
 Not to mention the ongoing maintenance costs for which you will be responsible for and also the potential income gaps of time between the tenants.

 Make payment via cash